 How To Build a Motivated Project Team

-We all know that projects are successful if the right people are involved and if those people are well-motivated to make the project a success.
-The people involved will include those who initiated the project, the customer and end-users and, of course, the people who will manage the work and do the work required to deliver the end-product.
-So let’s consider how a project manager can help those people to all work together more effectively.
+Projects are successful if the right people are involved and those people are well-motivated so let’s look at how to build a motivated project team.
+The people involved will include those who initiated the project, the customer, and end-users and, of course, the people who will manage the work and do the work required to deliver the end-product.
+Before we consider how a project manager can help those people to all work together more effectively, let’s first consider why it is important to have a motivated team.

 A project team could be composed of a tight-knit group that know each other well and have worked together before.
 Or it could be comprised of several teams in different organisations and different countries who may never meet in person.
 Or any type of team between these two extremes but regardless of the type of team(s) involved it is essential that there is a clear aim for the projects and that everyone understands what that aim is and how it will be accomplished according to the project parameters (cost, time, quality etc).

-The people are important but, obviously, you also need a good project plan, a well-defined risk management process and an effective communication plan, but assuming you have those in place you will need to ensure the project team are well-motivated if they are to work well together.
+The people are important but, obviously, you also need a good project plan, a well-defined risk management process and an effective communication plan.
+But assuming you have those in place you will need to ensure the project team is well-motivated if they are to work well together.

 Identify Strengths & Weaknesses